-- a driver's test

-- court appearance

-- any medical appointment with doctor's note

-- illness requiring assignment of home instruction

-- death in the family

-- administrative suspensions

-- State approved religious holiday observances

-- other days or partial days approved in advance by school administration

-- JUNIORS AND SENIORS ONLY-PREAPPROVED COLLEGE VISITS(3 DAYS)

-- SENIORS ONLY-EMPLOYMENT INTERVIEWS(2 DAYS)
+- a driver's test - court appearance - any medical appointment with a note from a doctor - illness requiring assignment of home instruction - death in the family with official notification - administrative suspensions - religious holiday observances - other days or partial days approved in advance by school administration - JUNIORS AND SENIORS ONLY-PREAPPROVED COLLEGE VISITS (3 DAYS) - SENIORS ONLY-EMPLOYMENT INTERVIEWS (2 DAYS)

 Absence: Unexcused-All other absences are considered unexcused.
-Students are allowed a maximum of 5 unexcused absences per SEMESTER.
+Students are allowed a maximum of 5 unresolved absences per SEMESTER.
 These are not free days, but are absences that occur because of family responsibilities and illness NOT documented by a physician.

 B. LATE AND EARLY RELEASE